DiSkyOrg/Documentation/docs/interactions/slash-structure.md

 ### Cooldown System

 DiSky offer a built-in cooldown system for slash commands.
-Cooldowns are per-user, and a specific code can be ran when the user is on cooldown.
+Cooldowns are per-user, and a specific code can be run when the user is on cooldown.

 ```applescript hl_lines="6-12"
 slash command level: